xueh2/QPerf/README.md

 The second part of work shared through this repo is our deep learning model used to detection LV for perfusion arterial input function (AIF) signal extraction.
 This work had been submitted to [Magnetic Resonance in Medicine](https://onlinelibrary.wiley.com/journal/15222594) and currently under review.

-The deep neural net models can be found at model folder.
+The deep neural net models can be found at deep_learning/aif_detection folder.
+The used ResUNet model and example datasets are shared.

 ------------------------------------------------------------------------------------------------